RISC-KC/basic_rv32s/guidelines/development_log.md

 ```
 ## RV32I46F Top module Debugging

-Why did ECALL get recognized correctly, mepc (CSR 341) got the current PC written, but the next PC didn’t stall and instead updated to 0000_0000…
+Why did ECALL get recognized correctly, mepc (CSR 341) got the current PC written, but the next PC didn’t stall and instead updated to 0000_0000...
-pc_stall… becomes asserted not at 0000_00BC (ECALL) but the next cycle…?
+pc_stall... becomes asserted not at 0000_00BC (ECALL) but the next cycle...?
 Is that it?

 Originally, on TRAP occurrence during PTH I set trap_done to 0, but since TC sets trap_status != 0, trap_done should be 0 for all instructions anyway.
 Maybe I should set trap_done in the case statement itself rather than per-case.